Teachers protest over suspected Iran schoolgirl poisonings

-DUBAI, United Arab Emirates -- Iranian teachers held protests in several cities on Tuesday over suspected poisonings targeting hundreds of schoolgirls.
-Security forces broke up several of the demonstrations using water cannons and tear gas, activists said.
+DUBAI, United Arab Emirates -- Iranian teachers protested Tuesday over suspected poisonings targeting schoolgirls, as a prominent lawmaker and an activist group put the number of those reporting symptoms into the thousands across hundreds of schools.

+The new figures dramatically escalate the ongoing crisis now gripping the highest levels of Iran's theocracy, already under pressure after months of demonstrations following the death of Mahsa Amini in September.

-Meanwhile, prosecutors started filing criminal charges against journalists, activists and others over their comments on the still-unsolved incidents that began in November and escalated in recent days, with dozens of schools reporting suspected cases.
+Meanwhile, prosecutors started filing criminal charges against journalists, activists and others over their comments on the still-unsolved incidents that began in November.
+Officials also again announced arrests of unnamed suspects over the occurrences, with little detail, after withdrawing similar earlier claims.

-The alleged poisonings come as Iran has faced months of protests over the September death of Mahsa Amini after her arrest by the country's morality police, one of the most-serious challenges to Iran's theocracy since its 1979 Islamic Revolution.
-These new incidents threaten to again stoke public anger as parents fear for their children's safety.
+These new incidents at schools, with new ones reported Tuesday, threaten to again stoke public anger as parents fear for their children’s safety.
 It remains unclear who may be behind the suspected attacks and what chemicals — if any — have been used.

-At least 127 schools have reported suspected poisoning cases so far, according to figures compiled by the Tehran-based reformist newspaper Etemad, with dozens reported on one recent day alone.
-Nearly every school reporting an incident has been a girls’ school.
+“The poisonings are further forcing a domestic conversation along Iran’s deep social divides between religious conservative Iranians and more secular liberal Iranians,” risk-intelligence firm the RANE Network said in an analysis.
+“If the poisonings continue, they will become another trigger of disruptive unrest against the government, regardless of whether the government is actually behind them or not.”

+One new toll came from Human Rights Activists in Iran, a group that also monitored the recent protests over Amini's death.
+Relying on official reports and activists, the group said at least 290 suspected school poisonings have happened over recent months, with at least 7,060 students claiming to be affected.

+At least 99 cities and 28 of Iran's 31 provinces have been affected in the crisis, the group said.
+Tehran province has seen the most suspected incidents with 33 cases, followed by Qom province, where the crisis began in November.

+Another toll came from Mohammed Hassan Asefari, a prominent Iranian lawmaker who is on a panel investigating the incidents and has close ties to security forces.
+He told the semiofficial ISNA news agency that as many as 5,000 students have complained of being sickened in 230 schools across 25 provinces.

+Iranian authorities to this point have yet to offer exact figures in the crisis.
 Activists and Iranian media reports previously have said that over 1,000 students complained of falling ill with at least 400 of them hospitalized.
-Iranian authorities have offered no exact figures since the crisis began.

-However, Mohammed Hassan Asefari, a prominent Iranian lawmaker who is on a panel investigating the incidents and has close ties to security forces, told the semiofficial ISNA news agency that as many as 5,000 students have complained of being sickened in 230 schools across 25 of Iran's 31 provinces.
-No other official or media report has offered figures that high so far.

-On Tuesday, online videos and photos purportedly showed teachers demonstrating in a number of Iranian cities, including Ahvaz, Isfahan, Karaj, Mashhad, Rasht, Sanandaj, Saqqez and Shiraz.
+Angry over what they described as the government's slow response, teachers demonstrated in a number of Iranian cities, including Ahvaz, Isfahan, Karaj, Mashhad, Rasht, Sanandaj, Saqqez and Shiraz, online videos purported to show.

 Iranian state media made no mention of Tuesday's demonstrations or of security forces dispersing demonstrators.
 Teachers have been targeted by security forces and faced arrests for months over protesting in support of their long-standing demands for salary increases amid the collapse of Iran's currency, the rial.